Super Lawyers

 Heavy Metal Levels in Beech-Nut Baby Foods

-Baby food products from 7 of the largest manufacturers in the U.S., including Beech-Nut, were found to contain unsafe levels of heavy metals, according to the USHR Report.
+Let’s look closer at the result of the testing done on baby food products from sevebof the largest manufacturers in the U.S., including Beech-Nut, were found to contain unsafe levels of heavy metals, according to the USHR Report.
 The USHR Report provided information on the exact level of toxins found in the various food brands based on testing.
 Beech-Nut was one of the worst brands regarding lead, arsenic, and cadmium levels.
 Beech-Nut brand foods had some of the highest levels of these three toxic metals, higher than any other brands.

 Alaska Data